treebornwood/voicedeskk/N8N_WEBHOOK_SETUP.md

 ## Response Format

-The webhook should return a JSON response with:
+The webhook can return the agent ID in multiple formats.
+The application will automatically detect and extract the agent ID from any of these:

+### Format 1: Simple JSON (Recommended)
 ```json
 {
   "agentId": "agent_xxxxxxxxxxxxx",